roseengineering/csgstep/README.md

 **returns** a new Solid object

 <code>Solid.<b>linear\_extrude</b>(self, v)</code>
-Linear extrude this 2D face in the Z direction by given amount.
+Linear extrude this 2D face in the Z direction by the given amount.
 **v** the amount to linear extrude by
 **returns** a new Solid object

 <code>Solid.<b>rotate\_extrude</b>(self, a=None)</code>
-Rotate extrude this 2D face around the Z axis by given angle.
+Rotate extrude this 2D face around the Z axis by the given angle.
 The object will be rotated around the X axis by 90 degrees before being extruded.
 **a** the angle to rotate extrude by, defaults to 360 degrees
 **returns** a new Solid object